dotnet/source-build/Documentation/auto-dependency-flow/README.md

 The orchestrator indicates a directory on the build machine to place output files using [`/p:DotNetOutputBlobFeedDir`](api.md#pdotnetoutputblobfeeddirtarget-directory).
 The orchestrator makes the contents available to subsequent repo builds using [`/p:DotNetRestoreSourcePropsPath`](api.md#pdotnetrestoresourcepropspathpath) and [`/p:DotNetAssetRootUrl`](api.md#pdotnetassetrooturlurl).

 ## Passing dependency versions
-To control the package versions a repo build uses, the orchestrator [creates](contracts.md#creation-based-on-blob-feed) and provides an easily consumable MSBuild props file.
-The file is placed in a directory on the build machine outside of the target repo's git repository:

- * `<outside dir>/PackageVersions.props`: the [package version props](contracts.md#package-version-props) file.
+To pass the upstream NuGet package versions to use, the orchestrator creates a "package version props" file based on the current blob feed contents and passes it with [`/p:DotNetPackageVersionPropsPath=<path>`](api.md#pdotnetpackageversionpropspathpath).

- * Additional files may be added/passed in the future, based on need.
+Additional API surface area for dependency passing may be added in the future, based on need.
 For example:

    * Native-only repo builds may require a simpler format to reasonably parse.
-   * The more general [build output manifest](contracts.md#build-output-manifest) may be useful for advanced builds that don't use MSBuild in the same way (or at all).
    * Additional MSBuild props files may be added to flow non-package dependencies.

-The orchestrator then [passes `/p:DotNetPackageVersionPropsPath=<outside dir>/PackageVersions.props`](api.md#pdotnetpackageversionpropspathpath) to every command it runs during the repo build.

 # Source build vs. product build dependency flow